SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 **What you need to do by XX.YY.ZZZZ**

 Migrate your microservice to the new API version 2.
 In the simplest case it is sufficient to set the API version 2 in your microservice manifest.
-However, for microservices which currently make use of Linux Kernel API which requires one of the above-mentioned user privileges you additionally need to refactor the source code so that the service doesn’t require the invocation of these privileged Linux Kernel APIs anymore.
+However, for microservices which currently make use of Linux Kernel API which requires one of the above-mentioned user privileges you additionally must refactor the source code so that the service doesn’t require the invocation of these privileged Linux Kernel APIs anymore.
 For details refer to [Microservice migration to API version 2](https:/cumulocity.com/guides/10.14.0//microservice-sdk/concept/migration) in the <i>Microservice SDK guide </i>.

 **How to check whether your microservice is impacted?**